 Thai Massage – or any other massage or healing therapy system – is not just about techniques, or at least it should not be.

-Working on someone’s body also involves connecting with that person’s energy, their emotions, their heart and mind.
+Working on clients’ bodies also involves connecting with that person’s energy, their emotions, their hearts, and their minds.

-Consider this – what kind of reactions do you typically get from someone after you gave a good Thai Massage session?
+Consider this – what kind of reactions do you typically get from clients after you give them a good session?

 Are your clients saying something like this:

 - “Oh, my 7th vertebra is aligned better”

 - “My sartorius muscle has improved blood flow”

 - “My hamstring tension has released by 30 percent”

 - “My endorphin level has increased significantly”